Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Other systems

+Eq. \ref{eq:H_collectiveneutrinooscilation} can be re-written in terms of neutrino creation and annihilation operators.
+The neutrino creation operator can then be set equal to the antineutrino annihilation operator and vice versa, taking advantage of charge-parity-time {\it (CPT)} invariance.
+These steps produce an s-channel interaction between a neutrino and an antineutrino.
+Such s-channel interactions only happen for neutrino-antineutrino pairs of the same flavor and each pair is equally likely to produce each other pair, so for $n_f = 3$ the corresponding term in the Hamiltonian is proportional to this matrix:

+The matrix in Eq. \ref{eq:schannelhammatrix} is proportional to $(\vec{\lambda}^{*} \otimes I) \cdot (I \otimes \vec{\lambda})$, where $\vec{\lambda}$ is the 8-term vector composed of the Gell-Mann matrices and $I$ is the 3x3 identity matrix.
+The superscript asterisk denotes complex conjugation.
+The coefficient multiplied into the matrix in Eq. \ref{eq:schannelhammatrix} is the same as the coefficient of the neutrino-neutrino term in Eq. \ref{eq:H_collectiveneutrinooscilation_nf2}, with the exception of an additional minus sign \cite{notzold_neutrino_1988, sigl_general_1993, Balantekin2007, Cirigliano2015}.
+This is because because the Feynman diagrams for neutrino-antineutrino interactions are odd permutations of those for neutrino-neutrino interactions \cite{srednicki2007}.
+The resulting additional term for neutrino-antineutrino interactions is as follows:

 where $p^{'}$ must index an antineutrino mode if $p$ indexes a neutrino mode and must index a neutrino mode if $p$ indexes an antineutrino mode.
-The superscript asterisk denotes complex conjugation.
-Physically, the neutrino-antineutrino interactions in Eq. \ref{eq:nuantinuhamterm} correspond to a neutrino and an antineutrino annihilating, forming a Z-boson, and creating a neutrino-antineutrino pair.
-Neutrinos and antineutrinos simply annihilating into Z-bosons or neutrino-antineutrino pairs being created out of W- and Z-bosons are not considered here, because neutrino energies considered here are 10 MeV, 3 orders of magnitude below the rest mass of W- and Z- bosons.
-In principle, it is also possible for a neutrino and an antineutrino to exchange momentum via a Z-boson.
+For $n_f = 2$, the s-channel interaction Hamiltonian term is proportional to this matrix:

+The matrix in Eq. \ref{eq:schannelhammatrixnf2} is directly proportional to $(\vec{\sigma}^{*} \otimes I) \cdot (I \otimes \vec{\sigma})$, where $\vec{\sigma}$ is the 3-term vector composed of the Pauli matrices and $I$ is the 2x2 identity matrix.
+Just as for $n_f = 3$, the superscript asterisk denotes complex conjugation.
+Aside from this change of matrix the process for deriving the $n_f = 2$ neutrino-antineutrino interaction Hamiltonian is the same as for $n_f = 3$ and the term ends up being

+In principle, it is also possible for a neutrino and an antineutrino to exchange momentum through the t-channel.
 However, a recent study found that such interactions are helicity-suppressed.
 That is, they are nonexistent in the limit of massless neutrinos and in the physical reality are negligibly small given the small mass of neutrinos \cite{fiorillo2024collective}.
+S-channel interactions where the modes change between neutrino and antineutrino are suppressed in the same way.
 Hence, Eq. \ref{eq:nuantinuhamterm} fully encapsulates a neutrino-antineutrino system's interactions to a very good approximation.